 Paul Goebel was named head coach of the men's tennis team prior to the 2004-05 season, after spending the previous five seasons as the program's assistant coach.
-Goebel has overseen great strides in the men's tennis program, both on the court and in the classroom.
+Goebel has overseen great strides in the men's tennis program, both on the court and in the classroom and was named the Conference USA Coach of the Year in both 2012 and 2013.

-Goebel led Memphis to the NCAA Championships, marking the program's first appearance in the tournament in its 63-year history.
+Goebel led Memphis to the NCAA Championships in 2012, marking the program's first appearance in the tournament in its 63-year history.
 The U of M finished the season 19-6 and ranked No. 31 in the final ITA rankings.
 The Tigers reached a program best No. 30 on March 20.

-Under Goebel's tutelege, six Tigers earned all-conference accolades, the most post-season conference awards by a Memphis squad in program history.
-Connor Glennon was named Co-Freshman of the Year.
-Glennon, Johnny Grimal and David O'Leary all earned first team singles honors and the doubles teams of Glennon and David Henry and David O'hare and Joe Salisbury earned nods to the doubles first team.
+Under Goebel's tutelege, 13 Tigers have earned all-conference accolades, the most post-season conference awards by a Memphis squad in program history.
+Connor Glennon was named Co-Freshman of the Year in 2012 and Player of the Year in 2013.
+Glennon, Johnny Grimal and David O'Leary all earned first team singles honors in 2012, with Glennon and Grimal repeating all-conference singles honors in 2013, adding an all-conference nod for Joe Salisbury.
+In doubles, the teams of Glennon and David Henry and David O'Hare and Joe Salisbury earned nods to the doubles first team in 2012 and O'Hare and Salisbury earned a second consecutive honor in 2013.

 Former Tiger Amrit Narasimhan is currently playing professionally on the ATP tour.
 Narasimhan was the 2007 C-USA Newcomer of the Year while playing for Goebel.
 He also earned All-C-USA Singles Second Team and C-USA All-Academic Team honors while playing for Memphis.